Click the arrow above to play a brief audio history of The Cannanes

 Previous recordings have been financed by established labels

-seemed so far away' as well as a multitude of increasingly collectable CD/EP's
+seemed so far away, and Howling at all Hours as well as a multitude of increasingly collectable CD/EP's

 2005-08 Big Band period ~ L-R ~ G Roy, Fran, Penny McBride, Bon King, James Dutton & SirHairs

 the Cannanes' first release 'Bored Angry and Jealous' was named Single of the Year by UK music magazine NME in late

 1986, the band has attracted an ever expanding international